oktadev/okta-blog/_source/_posts/2022-02-23-angular-async-config.md

 }
 ```

-The code in your `src/main.ts` changes to
+...the code in your `src/main.ts` changes to:

 ```ts
 import { enableProdMode } from '@angular/core';